acuencadev/translaas-sdk-dotnet/CONTRIBUTING.md

 - Run `dotnet format` on **staged `*.cs` files**
 - Remove unused `using` directives
 - Normalize whitespace (including trimming trailing whitespace and ensuring a final newline)
+- Remove extra blank lines at end-of-file (ensures exactly one final newline)
 - Re-stage formatted files so your commit stays consistent

+Note: Running `dotnet format` against the entire repo/solution can occasionally fail due to upstream workspace/linking issues.
+The pre-commit hook runs `dotnet format` **per-project** (only for projects that contain staged files) to avoid those solution-wide problems.

 Enable it once per clone: